uyuni-project/sumaform/README.md

 - null backend

 The simplest, recommended setup is to use libvirt on your local host.
 That needs at least 8 GB of RAM in your machine.
-If you need a lot of VMs or lack hardware you probably want using an external libvirt host with bridged networking is also possible.
+If you need a lot of VMs or lack hardware you probably want to use an external libvirt host with bridged networking.

-The Amazon Web Services backend is currently under maintainance and is not immediately usable as-is.
+The Amazon Web Services backend is currently under maintenance and is not immediately usable as-is.
 We plan to restore it soon.

 The null backend can be useful in a wide variety of scenarios, for example: